JLuc/scribus-project-manager/README.md

 ## Set of files composing the project ##

-The set of files is described in a string made out of all filenames.
+The set of files is described in a string made out of all filenames in their appearing order.

+As easy as :
+`sources = "filename1 filename2 ... lastfilename"`

+Rq : The `.sla` extension, being a constant of a scribus filename, must be omited.

+Since each chapter SLA file is usually the end result of a work requiring more documents, images, files, it may requires a whole folder to store these documents, and the SLA file is only one of them.

-3 possible standard organisation of files in the project folder are proposed and make project description more easy :
+So as to accomodate this, 3 possible standard organisation of files in the project folder are proposed and make project description more easy :
 * 0 : no change to filename in sources
-* 1 : nomfich stands for filename/filename(.sla)
+* 1 : filename stands for filename/filename(.sla)
-* 2 : nomfich stands for filename/PAO/filename(.sla)
+* 2 : filename stands for filename/PAO/filename(.sla)

 Simple example :
 ```